tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 To make the enemy's behavior the same as the FSM version, you can also add the node ![](img/Action.png) `EnterChaseTweens` as a child of the ![](img/SequenceSmall.png) `ShootRotateSequence`, which will make the enemy do the tween when shooting.

 ### Behavior Trees - Ending
-As we saw in these few sections, behavior trees are very modular and require you to think about AI in a bit of a different way.
-They are mostly useful for more complex AIs than the one we created, but you can use them however you like.
+As we saw in these few sections, behavior trees are very modular and require you to think about AI differently.
+They are primarily used for more complex AIs than the one we created, but you can use them however you like.

 Here is a video showcasing the complete behavior tree and enemy behavior that we created during this codelab: